Planning Accessible Events

 Real-time captioners with laptop monitors should be seated next to the participant.
 Real-time captioners using projecting equipment should be situated in close proximity to the projection unit.
 Real-time captioners will require that some space be set aside for the placement of equipment.

-Disability Services can work with the sponsoring department/event manager to put reasonable accommodations in place for individuals who are deaf or hard of hearing.
+Accessibility Resources can work with the sponsoring department/event manager to put reasonable accommodations in place for individuals who are deaf or hard of hearing.

 Assistive Listening Devices (ALDs)